Devonics-Inc/Fairino-ROS-Driver/README.md

 ## Updating the Web Version

-To change the web version to 3.7.8:
+To change the web version to 3.7.8 (refernce comatability table below in figure 1.1):
 1. Download the software package from [Fairino Robot Software](https://fairino-doc-en.readthedocs.io/3.7.8/download.html#robot-software):
    - Select **FAIRINO-CobotSoftware-QX-V3.7.8-Release-250120**.
    - Unzip the folder to your file system.